What Is An Escape Room?

-First, you’ll pick which epic, themed escape room you want to play!
+First, you decide which themed escape room you want to play.
 Themes range from exciting and action-packed to silly and light-hearted.
 Popular themes include bank heists, prison breaks, and pirates.
 After picking a theme, you can usually reserve a game over the phone, online, or in person.
 It’s highly recommended to book a game in advance to ensure you can play a game at your preferred time.

-After choosing a room, you’ll meet your Game Guide.
-The Game Guide takes you to your room, explains the rules, and answers any questions before you begin your adventure.
+When it’s time for your game, you’ll meet your Game Guide.
+The Game Guide takes you to your escape room, explains the rules, and answers any questions before you begin your adventure.

 Some missions are about escaping the room, like in a prison break room.
-Other missions might not be centered around escaping, but instead, you might be completing a heist or launching a martian spaceship.
+Other missions might not be centered around escaping, but instead, you might have to complete an art heist or attempt to launch a spaceship.

 Here’s an example of the type of mission video that plays at the beginning of a game.
 This one is from The Escape Game’s The Heist!

-Don’t forget to call for clues or ask your Game Guide for help!
-They’re there to make sure you have an awesome experience and help your team escape!
+Don’t forget that you can always ask for a hint when you need help!
+Your Game Guide is there to make sure you have an awesome experience and help your team escape!

 Frequently Asked Questions

 Nope!
-You are never going to be physically trapped inside of a room.
+You’re never going to be physically trapped inside a room.
 If you need to leave at any point during the game, you’re always welcome to step out!

 If you don’t escape in time, that’s okay!
 While it is exciting to successfully complete a mission, escape rooms are still a blast for those who don’t make it out on their first try–it gives you a goal to work towards the next time you come and play!

-To reserve a game, book online or call an escape room company’s guest experience number.
-Those are both normally available on the company’s website.
+To reserve an escape room, book online or on the phone.
+You can usually find phone numbers and booking information on a company’s website.
 While walk-ins are usually welcome, escape rooms often book up in advance.
 To ensure you can play at a specific time, it’s best to make a reservation!

 Get more answers to frequently asked escape room questions here!